CourtHive/tods-competition-factory/documentation/docs/governors/generation-governor.md

   generateMatchUps, // optional - defaults to true; when false only returns { participantIdPairings }
-  participantIds, // optional array of [participantId] to restrict enteredParticipantIds which appear in generated round maxIterations, // optional - defaults to 5000; can be used to set a limit on processing overhead roundsCount, // optional - number of rounds to generate; limited to 1 - drawSize unless { enableDoubleRobin: true }
-  structureId, // optional; if no structureId is specified find the latest AD_HOC stage which has matchUps matchUpIds, // optional array of uuids to be used when generating matchUps eventType, // optional - override eventType of event within which draw appears; e.g. to force use of SINGLES ratings in DOUBLES events drawId, // required
+  participantIds, // optional array of [participantId] to restrict enteredParticipantIds which appear in generated round maxIterations, // optional - defaults to 5000; can be used to set a limit on processing overhead structureId, // optional; if no structureId is specified find the latest AD_HOC stage which has matchUps matchUpIds, // optional array of uuids to be used when generating matchUps eventType, // optional - override eventType of event within which draw appears; e.g. to force use of SINGLES ratings in DOUBLES events

-  scaleAccessor, // optional - string to access value within scaleValue, e.g. 'wtnRating' scaleName, // optional - custom rating name to seed dynamic ratings });
+  scaleAccessor, // optional - string to access value within scaleValue, e.g. 'wtnRating' scaleName, // optional - custom rating name to seed dynamic ratings

+  roundsCount, // REQUIRED - number of rounds to generate; limited to (1 - drawSize) unless { enableDoubleRobin: true }
+  drawId, // REQUIRED - drawId for which matchUps will be generated });
 ```